 The primary aim of eye movement studies and analyses is to gather insights that can be used to understand attentional behaviours.
 By using a relatively small sample, the tool reliably shows where participants look, in what order and for how long.

-Mobile eye camera:
+Mobile eye tracker:

-Stable eye camera
+Stable eye tracker

 The most popular research outputs are heat maps and gaze plots, but it is important to point out that in addition to these, there are a number of other indicators that can be produced from the data captured by the tools.